jpskycak/wedding/docs/source/hotel.rst

 * You can fly to the South Bend regional airport or to Midway or O'Hare airports in Chicago.
 \

-* Chicago is approximately a 2 hour drive from the area.
+* Chicago is approximately a 2 hour drive away.
 O'Hare airport has the most and cheapest flight options.
 \

 * Depending on where you're coming from, it may be more convenient to take the train than to fly.
 The `Elkhart Amtrak station <https://www.amtrak.com/stations/ekh>`_ is only a 10 minute walk from the venue.